smoge/say-region.el/README.md

 An Emacs package that sends a selected region of text to the macOS `say` command, which reads the text out loud using the default text-to-speech voice.

+-- UPDATE: there is a espeak alternative (works on linux) on the package now --

 ## Installation

 1. Clone the repository or download the `say-region.el` file.